 \subsection{Idealization and Macaulay dual generator.}

-The principle of idealization, introduced by M. Nagata to study modules, has been used to ``glue'' an Artinian algebra to its dual, and so to construct Artinian Gorenstein algebras either having non-unimodal Hilbert functions; or with unimodal Hilbert functions but not having a strong or a weak Lefschetz property \cite{St,BI,BoLa,MiZa}.
-H. Ikeda and J. Watanabe \cite{Se,IkW} gave examples of Artinian Gorenstein algebra having unimodal Hilbert functions, but not satisfying even weak Lefschetz.
-Similar examples involving a partial idealization, also not strong Lefschetz or not weak Lefschetz have been constructed more recently by R.~Gondim and G. Zappal\'{a} \cite{Go,GoZ}.
-An example where $m_L$ has Jordan type strictly between weak and Strong Lefschetz is given in \cite[Section 5.4]{H-W}, referencing \cite{IkW}.
+The principle of idealization, introduced by M. Nagata to study modules, has been used to ``glue'' an Artinian algebra to its dual, and so to construct graded Artinian Gorenstein (AG) algebras either having non-unimodal Hilbert functions; or with unimodal Hilbert functions but not having a strong or weak Lefschetz property \cite{St,BI,BoLa,MiZa,Bo,Bo2}.
+Examples of M. Boij \cite{Bo} show that the Hilbert functions of AG algebras may have an arbitrarily high number of valleys, with local maxima at assigned values, at the cost of increasing the embedding dimension.
+The Jordan types and Jordan degree types -- which are symmetric by Proposition \ref{symprop} -- of these examples have in general not been studied, and could be of interest.
+H.~Ikeda (H. Sekiguchi) and H. Ikeda with J. Watanabe, and also M. Boij gave examples of Artinian Gorenstein (AG) algebra having unimodal Hilbert functions, but not satisfying even weak Lefschetz \cite{Se,IkW,Bo2}.
+Similar examples involving a partial idealization, also not strong Lefschetz or not weak Lefschetz have been constructed more recently by R.~Gondim and G. Zappal\'{a} \cite{Go,GoZ} and by A. Cerminara, R. Gondim, G.~Ilardi, F. Maddaloni \cite{CGIM}.
+An example where $m_L$ has Jordan type strictly between weak and strong Lefschetz was already given in \cite[Section 5.4]{H-W}, referencing \cite{IkW}.
 We will give here several idealization or partial idealization examples where we calculate the generic Jordan type.